The Anti-Politics Text

 Negotiation assumes shared objectives.

-Regulators do not exist to preserve sovereignty.
-They exist to enforce legibility, compliance, and control at scale.
+Regulators are not in the business of preserving sovereignty.
+Their function is to enforce legibility, compliance, and control at scale.

 Negotiation produces concessions, not freedom.
 Each compromise increases dependency and narrows exit.